 How do you get to Inbox Zero?

-When we set on to create Spark — a revolutionary email app with an incredible set of features, we had a simple goal in mind.
-We wanted to offer the best set of tools and experience so that our customers start loving their email again.
-Today, Spark offers the best email experience and helps you achieve Inbox Zero with ease.
+When we set on to create Spark — a revolutionary email app for iOS, Android, and Mac, we had a simple goal in mind.
+We wanted to bring an effortless email experience, so our customers can start loving email again.

-Here’s a look at some simple tricks to achieve Inbox Zero with Spark Mail app.
+Get Spark for free, and let's look at some simple tricks to achieve Inbox Zero with the app.

-Smart Inbox is one of the revolutionary features in Spark Mail app that automatically categorizes and sorts all email in your inbox.
-All your incoming email is automatically sorted into Personal Emails, Notifications, Newsletters, etc.
+Smart Inbox is one of the revolutionary features in Spark that automatically categorizes all emails in your inbox.
+All your incoming emails are automatically sorted into People, Notifications, and Newsletters.

 As we previously explained, the desk and files analogy fits perfectly here.
 If you’re temporarily not working on a certain project, you generally move the files away from your desk, so you can focus on other important stuff.
-Similarly, Spark Mail app for Mac and iOS allows you to temporarily snooze certain emails and move them away from your inbox.
+Similarly, Spark allows you to temporarily snooze certain emails and move them away from your inbox.
 You can specify exactly when you want Spark to alert you about these emails, right down to the specific minute of the hour.

 For example, many of the services today send bill payment notifications a good 15 days in advance.
 It is a good idea to snooze all these emails till a few days before the due date, so you won’t have them sitting in your inbox for the entire fortnight.
 When it’s time, Spark automatically alerts you that it’s time to pay your bills.

-Snoozes in Spark mail app are completely customizable, so you can set the common snooze preferences you want according to your daily schedule.
+Snoozes in Spark are completely customizable, so you can set the common snooze preferences you want according to your daily schedule.

 3. Configure Swipes for Archiving